 Maker Tips: Sometimes sheets of this material may not be very flat when we get it from the manufacturer.
 Unfortunately, this is the nature of material.
 The inherent tension in the grain of the wood and the way it is constructed means the panels can warp after manufacturing.
 Be aware of this when designing for this material.
 If possible, arrange your designs on P1 sized templates and configure designs in grid format on larger templates.
 Grain direction will always run horizontally as drawn on the computer screen.

-What Will You Laser Cut With Colored Plywood?
+What Will You Laser Cut With Colorful Plywood?

-With colored plywood added to the USA materials lineup, what will you make?
+With these new plywoods added to the USA materials lineup, what will you make?
 Will you try your hand at jewelry or electronics enclosures like we did, or will you branch out into something else?
 We can imagine some really beautiful wedding decorations as well as unique signage for retail stores, restaurants or even advertising firms.
 How unexpected would it be to build robots out of this material?

 If you plan to sell your products, be sure to get this Guide To Designing, Making & Selling Laser Cut Products so you create with confidence.
 Whatever you decide to make, share your ideas in the comments below.
 We’d love to hear about it!